 While this isn't a list of all female bassists, it does answer the questions "Who are the most famous female bassists in the world?" and "Who are the best female bassists?"The most notable female bassists in history and today are shown below.
 Enjoy this list of well-known, leading female bassists.
 If you want to share these historic female bassists you can use one of the social media icons at the top or bottom of the page.

-Meshell Ndegeocello is an American singer-songwriter, rapper, bassist, and vocalist.
+Michelle Lynn Johnson, better known as Meshell Ndegeocello (; born August 29, 1968), is an American singer-songwriter, rapper, and bassist.
+She has gone by the name Meshell Suhaila Bashir-Shakur which is used as a writing credit on some of her later work.
 Her music incorporates a wide variety of influences, including funk, soul, jazz, hip hop, reggae and rock.
-She has received significant critical acclaim throughout her career, and has had ten career Grammy Award nominations.
-She has been credited for having "sparked the neo-soul movement." ...more on Wikipedia
+She has received significant critical acclaim throughout her career, and although she has never won a Grammy Award, she has been nominated ten times.
+She has been credited for helping to have "sparked the neo-soul movement." ...more on Wikipedia

 Birthplace: Berlin, Germany